dwaxe/dwaxe.github.io/_posts/2014-04-27-switching-chroots.markdown

 ---
 layout: post
-title:  "Switching chroots shortcut"
+title:  "Switching Chroots Shortcut"
+categories: crouton
 date:   2014-04-28 00:35:00
-categories: crouton keyboard shortcut
 ---

 I suppose I might as well make a real post at this point, so here goes: